Policy Number: 161

 I. POLICY AND GENERAL STATEMENT

-The President is the university's chief administrative officer.
+The President is the University's chief administrative officer.
 The duties and responsibilities of the President are set forth in Regents’ Rule 20201, Presidents.
-The President reports to and is responsible to the Executive Vice Chancellor for Health Affairs.
+The President reports to and is responsible to the Chancellor.

 Executive Leadership and Deans